katehoffshutta/ensembleGGM/README.md

 # ensembleGGM
-R package for SpiderLearner algorithm
+This repository contains the R package for SpiderLearner algorithm that performs ensemble estimation of Gaussian graphical models (GGMs, also known as partial correlation networks).

 To install this package, use the `devtools` package along with `install_github` as follows: